Can I have a midwife and a doctor?

 When you are in labour, it is our aim that you will be attended by your primary or second midwife.
 This may not always be possible due to various factors, including busy times when several labours are happening at the same time or if your midwives are off-call for sleep or personal time.
 All of the midwives at the The Hamilton Midwives provide the same high standard of safe and compassionate care so you will be well looked after even if your team is unavailable.
 Click to hide.

 During early labour, you will be in the comfort of your own home with your support person/people.
 We will have reviewed ways to cope with early labour during your prenatal appointments.
 You will page the midwife when you think you are in active (regular, strong) labour.
-The initial labour assessment is generally done at home for first-time mothers and in the hospital for all second-time (and more) mothers who are planning a hospital birth.
+The initial labour assessment is generally done at home for first-time parents and in the hospital for all second-time (and more) parents who are planning a hospital birth.
 You will have access to the on-call pager to call us when you are in labour and we will respond within 20 minutes (usually much quicker).

 Whether you decide to stay home or to have a hospital birth, during active labour, a midwife stay with you and provide all the care that you need during your active labour.
 Read more.